ZheDude/VoxelRenderEngine/README.md

+# VoxelRenderEngine
-A Simple Voxel Renderengine I am working on in my free time. \n
+A Simple Voxel Renderengine I am working on in my free time.
-Q: Why? \”
+- Q: Why?
-A: Why not :)
+- A: Because i find it cool :)